urbit/urbit.org-reloaded/content/using/os/ship-troubleshooting.md

 An ounce of prevention is worth a pound of cure, so let's first go over some best practices to keep your ship in working order.

-### Only boot your ship once
+### Only initialize your ship once

-Once your ship is booted, you should never boot it a second time.
-If you do boot it anew without special measures, you will experience trouble communicating with ships on the network you had talked to before.
+Once your ship has been initialized (with the `-w` variation of the `./urbit` command), you should never do so a second time.
+If you do initialize it anew without special measures, you will experience trouble communicating with ships on the network you had talked to before.

-If you accidentally booted a second time, or want to intentionally start fresh, you need to perform a [personal breach](#personal-breach), which is explained in the next section.
+If you accidentally did this a second time, or want to intentionally start fresh, you need to perform a [personal breach](#personal-breach), which is explained in the next section.

 ### Do not delete your pier